Peter Nicol Russell (PNR) Memorial Medal

 The award perpetuates the memory of Sir Peter Nicol Russell, a Sydney industrialist during the latter half of the 19th century, who made major donations to the cause of engineering in Australia.

-As our pre-eminent award, recipients should represent to both the engineering profession and the community the high technical, professional and community service standards of the profession of engineering.
+Recipients of the PNR Memorial Medal represent to both the engineering profession and the community the highest technical, professional and community service standards of the profession of engineering.

 In light of this, the term “notable contribution” to the science and/or practice of engineering needs to be interpreted broadly, rather than as a narrow reflection of achievements only.
 This ensures the award truly reflects the broad nature and impacts of the profession of engineering within the general community.